Fake news: Deepfakes and shallowfakes

 Deepfakes have garnered widespread attention for their uses in creating fake news (notably political), but also child sexual abuse material, celebrity pornographic videos, revenge porn, hoaxes, bullying, and financial fraud.
 This has elicited responses from both industry and government to detect and limit their use.

 Deepfakes generally require specialist software or knowledge, but much the same effect can be achieved quickly by anyone using standard video editing software on most modern computers.
-These videos (termed “shallowfakes”) have obvious flaws, but nevertheless can still be widely believed as real, or at least have entertainment value that reinforces beliefs.
-One of the first to go viral, “The Hillary Song”, watched over 3 million times by Donald Trump supporters, shows Hillary Clinton being humiliated on stage by The Rock, a wrestling champion.
-The bored creator (who hates politician generally), pasted images of Clinton into a genuine video of The Rock humiliating a wrestling official.
+These videos (termed shallowfakes) have obvious flaws, but nevertheless can still be widely believed as real, or at least have entertainment value that reinforces beliefs.
+One of the first to go viral, "The Hillary Song", watched over 3 million times, shows Hillary Clinton being humiliated on stage by The Rock, a former wrestling champion.
+The surprised creator (who hates all politicians), pasted images of Clinton into a genuine video of The Rock humiliating a wrestling official.

 Bots on social media

 In the mid-1990s, Nicolas Negroponte anticipated a world where news through technology become progressively personalized.
 In his 1996 book Being Digital he predicted a digital life where news consumption becomes an extremely personalized experience and newspapers adapted content to reader preferences.
-This prediction has since been reflected in news and social media feeds of modern day.
+This prediction has since been reflected in modern-day news and social media feeds.

 Bots have the potential to increase the spread of fake news, as they use algorithms to decide what articles and information specific users like, without taking into account the authenticity of an article.
 Bots mass-produce and spread articles, regardless of the credibility of the sources, allowing them to play an essential role in the mass spread of fake news, as bots are capable of creating fake accounts and personalities on the web that are then gaining followers, recognition, and authority.
 Additionally, almost 30% of the spam and content spread on the Internet originates from these software bots.

 In the 21st century, the capacity to mislead was enhanced by the widespread use of social media.
 For example, one 21st century website that enabled fake news' proliferation was the Facebook newsfeed.
 In late 2016 fake news gained notoriety following the uptick in news content by this means, and its prevalence on the micro-blogging site Twitter.
 In the United States, 62% of Americans use social media to receive news.
 Many people use their Facebook News Feed to get news, despite Facebook not being considered a news site.
 According to Craig McClain, over 66% of Facebook users obtain news from the site.
 This, in combination with increased political polarization and filter bubbles, led to a tendency for readers to mainly read headlines.